romainberger/yeoman-wordpress/README.md

   `$ yeoman server` - Since wordpress is a php framework, the yeoman server task can't be use directly.
 Here is how you can use it ([thanks to @mklabs](https://github.com/yeoman/yeoman/issues/250#issuecomment-8024212) ):

-* Start the yeoman server: `yeoman server`.
+* Start the yeoman server: `$ yeoman server`.
 You can close the page it opened, you won't use it.
 * Go to the wordpress with the host you created in Mamp or whatever you are using
 * Activate the LiveReload extension by clicking its button in your browser.
-* You're good to go!

 ### Build